ccontavalli/bazel-example/README.md

 workspace file is named `WORKSPACE.bazel` (default used by `yarn create @bazel`) instead of just `WORKSPACE`.
 See [the issue filed on github](https://github.com/bazelbuild/bazel-gazelle/issues/678).
 The fix is simple: rename WORKSPACE.bazel in WORKSPACE, with `mv WORKSPACE.bazel WORKSPACE`.

+## Writing and running some go code

+It's really easy: just write go code as usual, run `gazelle`, and call it a day.

+If you look in this repository:

+1. I started by creating `backend/main.go`, like any other golang main.
+2. I added an example library, `backend/lib/library.go`, exporting just the `MyLog` function.
+3. Run gazelle, with `bazel run //:gazelle`.
+This created the `BUILD.bazel` files for me.
+4. Minimally edited the BUILD.bazel files to have sensible names for the BUILD rules.
+   For example, in `backend/lib/BUILD.bazel` I gave the generated rule name the name `lib`, while in `backend/BUILD.bazel`, I renamed the `go_binary` target to be named `backend`.
+5. As you edit and update your code, just re-run `gazelle` as necessary to update your BUILD files.
+It will even automatically add tests for you.

+With the minimal work here, I can now:

+- run `bazel build backend` or `bazel run backend` to build and start my backend, which will start listening on [http://127.0.0.1:5432/](http://127.0.0.1:5432/).
+- run `bazel build backend/lib` to just build the library.
+- run `bazel test ...:all` and get the golang tests run as well as all the other tests.

+## External dependencies in your go code

+gazelle and bazel can be used in combination with [go modules](https://blog.golang.org/using-go-modules), which is generally recommended, although they work slightly differently.
+To start using them:

+1. `go mod init github.com/ccontavalli/bazel-example` will create a `go.mod` file.
+2. Every time you need an external dependency, run `go get github.com/whatever` to install it.
+   This will update the `go.mod` file and the `go.sum` file.
+3. Run `bazel run //:gazelle -- update-repos -from_file=go.mod` to have the dependency tracked by bazel.
+4. Keep coding as usual, repeat as necessary.

+The difference here is that all the dependencies your code need will be downloaded and tracked by bazel.
+Any external dependency not tracked will cause a build failure, easy to fix - regardless of what is already installed on your machine.

+Further, bazel will track the exact version and hash of each dependency, making your build hermetic and easy to run in the cloud.

 ### END